Skip to main content

 Creating variant sections

-To define component variants in Zeplin, first, you need to group all variants of a component into a section—for example, one section for button variants and another for text field variants.
-Select the relevant components, right-click, and choose “New Section from Selection”.
+To define component variants in Zeplin, first, you need to group all component variants into a section under a component page—for example, one page for button components, and under this page, one section for icon buttons and another section for chip buttons.

 After this step, you can set these sections as variant sections.
 They function like regular sections but include properties specific to component variants.
 To do this, click the blue icon next to the section menu in the top right.
 Once activated, Zeplin converts the section into a variant section, and all components within it become variants of each other.